How Subsidized Loans Work

 - Your loans are in deferment

-To demonstrate financial need, you’ll need to apply for loans using the FAFSA form, and the amount you need must be more than you have available (but your subsidized loans will be limited by the cost of attendance at your school).
+To demonstrate financial need, you’ll need to apply for loans using the FAFSA form, and the amount you need must be more than the personal funds you have available.
+Your subsidized loans will be limited based on the cost of attendance at your school.

 It’s best to get subsidized loans if possible.
-If you need more, you can always borrow with unsubsidized debt as well (but only borrow what you really need – you’ll have to pay it all back once you finish school and land your first job.
+If you need more, you can always borrow with unsubsidized debt as well but only borrow what you really need, since you’ll have to pay it all back once you finish school and land your first job.

-Unfortunately, graduate students and professional students can no longer get subsidized loans – you’ll pay interest on everything you borrow.
+Unfortunately, graduate students and professional students can no longer get subsidized loans, so you’ll pay interest on everything you borrow.

 Options for Unsubsidized Loans

-If your loans are not subsidized, you may be able to choose how to handle the interest so that you can minimize the amount you pay over time:
+If you have loans that are not subsidized, you may be able to choose how to handle the interest so that you can minimize the amount you pay over time:

-- Pay as you go: the best option, if you can afford it, is to pay interest charges as they are assessed.
+- Pay as you go: The best option, if you can afford it, is to pay interest charges as they get assessed.
 This allows you to minimize your total debt, as well as the amount you’ll have to pay every month for years to come.
 It will also minimize the total amount of interest you pay on your education debt.

-- Capitalize interest: another option is to have interest charges added to your loan balance.
+- Capitalize interest: You can choose to have interest charges added to your loan balance.
 Instead of making payments to cover the costs as they come up, you just “borrow” more each time interest is charged.
-Your loan balance will increase – even though you won’t get any more money because you're adding unpaid interest charges onto your existing balance.
+Your loan balance will increase, even though you won’t get any more money because you're adding unpaid interest charges onto your existing balance.
 In this scenario, you’ll end up with higher costs and higher monthly payments in the future.
 Read more about capitalizing interest on your loans.